flintlib/flint/doc/source/fmpz_factor.rst

     The amount of time spent factoring can be controlled by lowering or increasing ``bits``.
 However, the quadratic sieve may be faster if ``bits`` is set to more than one third of the number of bits of `n`.

+    If ``proved`` is set to `1` the function will prove all factors prime (other than the last factor, if the return value is `0`), otherwise they will be probable primes.

     The function uses trial factoring and the elliptic curve method.